-When you don’t have the original packaging, use specialty cases lined with foam inserts to reduce the chance of breakage.
+When you don’t have the original packaging, you might wonder how to move your delicate figurines.
+Use specialty cases lined with foam inserts to reduce the chance of breakage.
 Gaming stores and suppliers sell these items.
 You can also make your own foam inserts with foam pieces from a craft store, but the process is time-consuming and messy.

 If you can’t invest in custom or specialty foam inserts and D&D cases, find similar cases at the hardware store or sporting goods outlet.
 Check out the cases available for: